rbmathis/azurecodegpt/README.md

 - `AOAIKey` : the API Key from the AOAI instance
 - `AOAIAPIVersion`: the version of the OpenAI API used to interact with the AOAI endpoint.
 Ex.
 "2024-04-01-preview"

-*** The current user must be able to login to Azure via [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), and must have reader access to the configured Key Vault ***
+**The current user must be able to login to Azure via [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), and must have reader access to the configured Key Vault**
 </p>

+---

 ### Imperatives:
 You must ensure that you are using the correct cloud for IL-classified work.
 The extension will not do this for you.
 The extension does provide simple logic to ensure that if you set `AzureUSGovernment` in the `AzureCloud` setting, it will only try to connect to a KeyVault hosted in AzureGov, and also sanity-check the AOAIEndpoint value to ensure it is a GovCloud endpoint.